Trump attends New York civil fraud trial as accounting expert testifies for defense – KION546

 “We did absolutely nothing wrong,” the former president said.

-Trump also praised defense accounting expert Eli Bartov, who is testifying Thursday and potentially Friday.
-A professor of accounting at New York University’s Stern School of Business, Bartov is expected to say that accounting standards offer wide latitude for valuation calculation methods used on personal financial statements.
+Trump also praised defense accounting expert Eli Bartov, who testified Thursday.
+A professor of accounting at New York University’s Stern School of Business, Bartov said that accounting standards offer wide latitude for valuation calculation methods used on personal financial statements.

+The former president’s appearance in court comes one day after the fourth GOP presidential debate, which Trump skipped.
+The former president, who is leading the Republican primary, declined to answer questions about the GOP race Thursday morning as he criticized the attorney general’s civil case against him.

 The high-stakes civil case strikes at the heart of Trump’s brand – his real estate empire.
 New York Attorney General Letitia James is suing Trump for $250 million and seeking to bar him from doing business in the state.